 How to secure your SQL Server database

-Data security rests on three essential pillars – Confidentiality, Integrity, and Availability (CIA).
+Data security is an essential aspect of successful data governance, and it rests on three essential pillars – Confidentiality, Integrity, and Availability (CIA).

 When approaching SQL Server security, protecting data from intentional and accidental access is crucial.
 Let’s break down the different focus areas and steps you can take to ensure SQL Server security.